Sell from home · For home bakers & cooks

 How do buyers find me?

 Buyers in your service radius see your storefront and listings.
-You can also share your store link directly — perfect for neighbors, Nextdoor, or your Instagram.
+You can also share your store link directly.

 What does FrenzyGo charge?